MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 and [what should be in- and excluded for this](#what-to-measure), what [tools to use to convert the measured energy into gCO2eq](#electricity-maps-paragraph) based on the location-based marginal carbon emissions (I), and lastly how to [measure the embodied emissions of a software system (M)](#embodied-emissions-paragraph) based on what must be included and what can be excluded for this.

+Also note that (E * I) + M over a chose timeframe is our GHG for that time.
+So there is no extra measuring effort in order to have both metrics available.

 ##### Our Functional Units